-Furthermore, on September 15, 2023, iBio CDMO LLC, or iBio CDMO, the Company's subsidiary, entered into a purchase and sale agreement, dated as of September 15, 2023 (the "Purchase and Sale Agreement"), with Majestic Realty Co., a California corporation, ("Majestic Realty"), which sale if consummated would have allowed the Company to pay all outstanding amounts under the secured term loan with Woodforest National Bank ("Woodforest") originally issued to iBio CDMO on November 1, 2021, in the amount of \$22,375,000 (the "Term Loan"), with an outstanding balance of approximately \$12.7 million as of December 31, 2023.
+Furthermore, on September 15, 2023, iBio CDMO LLC, or iBio CDMO, the Company's subsidiary, entered into a purchase and sale agreement, dated as of September 15, 2023 (the "Purchase and Sale Agreement"), with Majestic Realty Co., a California corporation, ("Majestic Realty"), which sale if consummated would have allowed the Company to pay all outstanding amounts under the secured term loan with Woodforest National Bank ("Woodforest") originally issued to iBio CDMO on November 1, 2021, in the amount of \$22,375,000 (the "Term Loan"), with an outstanding balance of approximately \$12.7 million as of March 31, 2024.
+(See Note 13 - Debt for more information.)
 On November 7, 2023, the Company received written notice from Majestic Realty of its election to terminate the Purchase and Sale Agreement.
-Although the Facility is listed for sale, the Company does not currently have a buyer for the Property at a price that will allow us to pay the Term Loan in full.
-If a sale of the Facility is not consummated prior to the March 29, 2024 maturity date of the Term Loan the Company will not have sufficient funds to repay the Term Loan to repay the Term Loan on its maturity date.
-In addition, if a sale of the Facility is not consummated at a price at or above the outstanding balance under the Term Loan the Company does not expect to have sufficient funds to repay the Term Loan upon its maturity.
-There can be no assurance that the Company will be able to sell the Facility or that the Company will be able to sell the Facility for an amount that will allow it to repay all outstanding amounts under the Term Loan.
+Although the Property (as such term is defined in Note 3 below) is listed for sale, the Company does not currently have a buyer for the Property (as such term is defined in Note 3 below) at a price that will allow us to pay the Term Loan in full.
+If a sale of the Facility is not consummated prior to the May 15, 2024 maturity date of the Term Loan and the maturity date is not further extended, the Company will not have sufficient funds to repay the Term Loan on its maturity date and support its operations for at least 12 months from the date of filing this Quarterly Report for the quarterly period ended March 31, 2024.
+There can be no assurance that the Company will be able to sell the Property or that the Company will be able to sell the Property for an amount that will allow it to repay all outstanding amounts under the Term Loan.